Elbow Injuries? Holistic Remedies May Help

 I dove deep into qigong because I couldn’t hold myself up with my injured arm.
 In qigong, you don’t ever have to put pressure on your arm.
 You stand through the entire practice and easily flow through movements.

 Qigong also can reduce stress, decrease chronic fatigue, and improve the immune system.
 As I have come to learn, living with elbow injuries can greatly tire us out.
-If the elbow is hurting all of the time, the rest of the body jumps in to try to help.
+If the elbow is hurting all the time, the rest of the body jumps in to try to help.
 Over time, this becomes exhausting.
 For me, qigong greatly improved my energy levels throughout the day.

 Another awesome holistic modality that doesn’t put pressure on the elbow is reiki.